Astro.js & Docker: Deploy Your Site on a VPS (Static & Dynamic)

 </style>

-The Static Build
+The Static Build (Default)

 npm run build

-Dynamic Routes & The Node Adapter
+Dynamic Routes with the Node Adapter

 npx astro add node